Samriddha-code/Credit_Card_Fraud_Detection_K_Nearest_Neighbor/README.md

-# Credit Card Fraud Detection with K-Nearest Neighbors
+Credit Card Fraud Detection using K-Nearest Neighbors (KNN) 📌 Project Overview

-This project uses the K-Nearest Neighbors (KNN) algorithm to detect fraudulent credit card transactions.
-The dataset contains anonymized features, and the target variable indicates whether a transaction is fraud or not.
-The dataset is highly imbalanced, with few fraud cases.
+This project applies the K-Nearest Neighbors (KNN) algorithm to detect fraudulent credit card transactions.
+The dataset is highly imbalanced, as fraudulent transactions make up only a small fraction of the total.

+The aim is to build a baseline machine learning pipeline for fraud detection while addressing the challenges of working with imbalanced datasets.

-## Key Steps
+📂 Key Steps

-- Data loading and exploration
-- Feature scaling using StandardScaler
-- Train-test splitting
+Data Loading & Exploration

+Load and inspect the dataset.

+Understand the class distribution (fraud vs non-fraud).

+Data Preprocessing

+Apply StandardScaler for feature scaling.

+Split dataset into training and testing sets.

+Model Training

-- Training a KNN classifier
+Train a KNN Classifier on the training dataset.
-- Model evaluation with confusion matrix and classification report

-## Important Notes
+Experiment with different values of n_neighbors.

+Model Evaluation

+Evaluate performance using:

+Confusion Matrix

+Classification Report (Precision, Recall, F1-score)

-- Due to class imbalance, precision, recall, and F1-score are better indicators of model performance than accuracy.
+Focus on precision, recall, and F1-score instead of accuracy due to imbalance.
-- This is a basic project demonstrating core machine learning workflow with Python.

-## Possible Improvements

-- Use oversampling methods like SMOTE to handle imbalance
+📊 Why Not Just Accuracy?
+In fraud detection, accuracy can be misleading because the dataset is dominated by legitimate transactions.
+A model predicting "not fraud" every time could achieve >99% accuracy but fail to detect actual fraud cases.
+Therefore, this project emphasizes Precision, Recall, and F1-score as core evaluation metrics.

+🛠️ Tools & Libraries Used
+Python 3.x

-- Hyperparameter tuning for KNN
+Scikit-learn for KNN and evaluation metrics

-- Evaluate other classifiers and perform cross-validation
-- Visualize ROC and Precision-Recall curves
+Pandas & NumPy for data handling

+Matplotlib & Seaborn for visualization